nxbyte/Players-Cloud/README.md

 `Everything else` - Redirects to this GitHub page

-**Note**: Look into the playgrounds file in the repository to have a more interactive way of experimenting with the REST APIs
+**Note**: Look into the playgrounds file in the repository to have a more interactive way of experimenting with the REST APIs.
+Alternately, CORE.js contains JSDoc documentation for the response and return requests payloads.

-## Note

-REST APIs in Version 2 are not compatiable with the v1.x iOS application.

 ## License